Mega-FatCat/gravity-hit/README.md

 > *A quiet forest ritual.
 A photorealistic first-person waterfall gravity simulation.*

-**ZNICZ** (formerly *Stillwater / Gravity Hit*) is a meditative, first-person ritual simulation set in a quiet, sunlit conifer forest beside a mountain stream.
+**ZNICZ** (Gravity Hit) is a meditative, first-person ritual simulation set in a quiet, sunlit conifer forest beside a mountain stream.
 It meticulously recreates the authentic Polish "wodospad / tłok" (waterfall gravity bong) ritual with physical fidelity, tangible prop interactions, fluid outflow dynamics, and volumetric atmosphere.

 ---